From FASTER to F2: Evolving Concurrent Key-Value Store Designs for Large Skewed Workloads: Indexing Cold Records

-Finding a particular cold-log hash entry consists of (1) reading the hash chunk from the hash chunk log, and (2) extracting the respective hash entry.
-Given a key for a record in the cold log, we first compute its hash value, $h$.
-To find the hash chunk id for this key, we use the \texttt{chunk\_id} bits of $h$.
-Then, we issue a \texttt{Read} request in the hash chunk log.
-Typically, this results in one disk read operation, unless the chunk happens to reside in the in-memory region of the hash chunk log.
-Once the chunk is read, we identify the hash entry for our key, using \texttt{chunk\_offset} bits of $h$.
-By following the \texttt{address} field of this entry, we gain access to the respective hash chain in the cold log, and thus can read the most-recent record for that key in the cold log.
+\bsubsection{Finding an Entry.} Finding a cold-log hash entry consists of (i) reading the hash chunk from the hash chunk log, and (ii) extracting the respective hash entry.
+Given a key, we first compute its hash value, $h$, and then identify the respective hash chunk using a subset of $h$'s bits.
+Then, we issue a \texttt{Read} in the hash chunk log.
+Once the chunk is read, we identify the hash entry for our key (different subset of $h$'s bits).
+Finally, we issue a \texttt{Read} in the cold-log, as this hash entry now points to a cold-log hash chain.